lupyuen/lupyuen.github.io/src/pinedio2.md

 __For WSL:__ Do this in the Windows Command Prompt CMD (not WSL) because __blflash__ needs to access the COM port.

 [(Flashing WiFi apps?
 See this)](https://github.com/apache/incubator-nuttx/issues/4336)

+_Will PineDio Stack get bricked if we flash bad firmware?_

+After using BL602 and BL604 for 1.5 years, I've never bricked a single BL602 or BL604 board.

+So go ahead and create your own PineDio Stack firmware, it's all OK!

 ![Running NuttX](https://lupyuen.github.io/images/nuttx-boot2.png)